miaowware/callsignlookuptools/devnotes/inheritance.md

 <img alt="A complete diagram of class inheritance" src="./cltinheritance.svg" style="background: white" />

 > *Note: these UML class diagrams are generated with [plantUML](https://plantuml.com/) from [inheritance.puml](./inheritance.puml).
-> One of the easiest ways to regenerate the diagrams after editing is using the [plantUML VS Code extension](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml).
+> One of the easiest ways to regenerate the diagrams after editing is using the [plantUML VSCode extension](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml).
-> Make sure you set the output format to `svg` and in the same directory, e.g. with these VS Code settings:*
+> Make sure you set the output format to `svg` and in the same directory, e.g. with these VSCode settings:*

 ```json
 "plantuml.exportFormat": "svg",